 As a member of the homebuilding industry, we predominantly compete for executive talent and have historically compared ourselves to other companies in our industry.
 There are a limited number of homebuilders that have revenue and market capitalization similar to ours.
-Therefore, the Compensation Committee, with the assistance of Pearl Meyer, has established a peer group of comparably sized companies selected from the homebuilding industry as well as the building products industry.
+Therefore, the Compensation Committee, with the assistance of Pearl Meyer, has established a peer group of comparably sized companies selected from the homebuilding industry.
 The majority of the peer group companies fall within the following parameters: